 For those of us in Massachusetts who expect our state to score high in every state-to-state competition, the recent US News & World Report ranking of the best states for aging is a disappointment.
-In a ranking that doesn't even takes into account our winter weather, we rank 27th out of the 50 states.
+In a ranking that doesn't even take into account our winter weather, we rank 27th out of 50 states.

-The ranking takes into account several factors, including the quality of nursing homes and medical care, life expectancy and the cost of living.
-We score well on life expectancy (12th), Medicare quality (4th), percentage of seniors who are able bodied (15th), and primary care (6th).
+The ranking takes into account several factors, including the quality of nursing homes and medical care, life expectancy, and the cost of living.
+We score well on life expectancy (12th), Medicare quality (4th), percentage of seniors who are able-bodied (15th), and primary care (6th).

 But we score poorly on cost of care (47th), mental distress (30th), physical activity (32nd), and cost of living (43rd).
 Perhaps the cost of care and overall living expenses adds to the our mental distress.
 And our winters may impinge on our physical activity.

 Interestingly, our New England neighbors rank much more highly than us, with Maine leading the pack as the best state to grow old in.
 Vermont ranks 6th, New Hampshire 8th, Connecticut 9th, and Rhode Island 14th.